 I need music to work out, but sometimes when I run, the smaller earbuds easily fall out of my ears, which annoys the crap out of me.
 The solution?
 These headphones — they’re waterproof AND they hook into your ears so they stay put.
 They’re also designed for intense, active workouts — so they can handle some serious wear and tear.

 X-Box Kinect is a camera that picks up your entire body — so you don’t have to worry about controllers.
 It fully monitors your form and everything you’re doing.
 If you’re going to invest in a video-game fitness console, this takes the cake.
 It’s a great way to exercise with your kids as well.
 They get to play their games, but you’re getting them to work out at the same time.
 A little bit deceptive, but 100 percent effective.

 This website is awesome: ActiveWatches.com.
 It helps you find the perfect watch, specific to the sport that you’re playing, and it also takes into consideration all of the features you’re looking for.

 The BodyMedia FIT armband is an amazing weight-loss tool.
 It is an armband that gives you highly accurate information on the number of calories you burn throughout the day, and it also tracks the quality of your sleep — which is an important factor in weight loss — and nutrition and workout data.
 I love the easy-to-use food log that this device offers.
-Learn more about the device and how you can use it with my online program.

 So you get the drill.
 When it comes to working out, try to keep things new and fresh.
 If you’re consistently doing the same workout, your routine will start to feel stale —fast.
 So switch it up and style it up.
 After all that, you might actually want to go to the gym.